Battalia à 10: Allegro (Presto II)

-The form is A-A-B-B, and uses left-hand pizzicato, which is indicated with a staccato dot.
-The movement feels irregular, referencing back to the war, symbolizing "uneasiness that the troops have inside them waiting for battle, while on the outside they show a sense of frivolity."
+The form is A-A-B-B and uses left-hand pizzicato, indicated by a staccato dot.
+The music is cheerful but irregular, as if evoking soldiers' whistling past the graveyard.

 Der Mars (The March)

 A demonstration from Voices of Music performance.

-Der Mars uses a particular paring of violone and solo violin.
-While the violin is playing trills and ornaments, the violone is instructed to imitate the sound of a snare drum by placing a sheet of paper between the strings and the fingerboard.
-A similar section titled Musqetir Mars (Musketeer’s March) is used in the Sonata Representativa in A major.
+Der Mars is written for solo violin and prepared or modified violone.
+As the violin plays trills and ornaments, the violone imitates the sound of a snare drum by placing a sheet of paper between the strings and the fingerboard.
+A similar section titled Musqetir Mars (Musketeer's March) is used in the Sonata Representativa in A major.

 Presto III

 The third presto is canonic in nature with one interlocking theme with accompaniment as shown by the diagram at the bottom at this page.